kristianmandrup/schema-to-yup/Readme.md

   errMessages: {
     emailAdr: {
       // note: would also work with email as the key
-      format: "emailAdr must be a valid email"
+      format: "emailAdr must be a valid email",
     },
     // generic fallback message for any email format validation and required fields
     // note: if not present uses yup default validation message
     $email: "Email format incorrect",
-    $required: "Required field"
+    $required: "Required field",
-  }
+  },
 };
 ```